zobront/token-ping/README.md

 - function balanceOf(address account) public view returns (uint256);
 - function allowance(address owner, address spender) public view returns (uint256);

-Note: If you add a signer as an argument when constructing the contract instance, you'll be able to access all methods.
+Note: If you add a signer as an argument when constructing the contract instance, you'll be able to access all external methods.
 See the [OpenZeppelin ERC20 implementation](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol) for the full list of methods available.

 ## ERC721 Methods